Flexible cover underwritten by one of the UK's leading insurers

 On top of these options, we also offer a bunch of other covers to boost your policy and give you and your portfolio of commercial properties the perfect protection.

-This is a legal requirement for any commercial landlord who employs staff (such as administrators and janitors) and covers your liability to pay compensation and legal costs in relation to work-related sickness or bodily injury of an employee.
+This is a legal requirement for most commercial landlords who employ staff (such as administrators and janitors) and covers your liability to pay compensation and legal costs in relation to work-related sickness or bodily injury of an employee.

 Covers your repair costs for damage to your property, your financial losses and your property owners liability in the event that your property is affected by an act of terrorism, which may not otherwise be an insurable event.